 You can change your Residential Learning Community (RLC) by contacting the Housing Office at firstname.lastname@example.org.
 However, please note that the Housing Office cannot guarantee that all changes will be made.

 No, they are not.
-Every Orientation session has an equal amount of slots available in classes for first year students, so students in Session 7 have the same odds of enrolling in classes they need as do students in Session 1.
+Every Orientation session has an equitable amount of slots available in classes for first year students, so students in Session 7 have the same chance of enrolling in classes they need as do students in Session 1.